Cathay: Q3 Earnings Snapshot - NewsBreak

 West Pharmaceutical Servs WST reported its Q3 earnings results on Thursday, October 27, 2022 at 06:00 AM.
 Here's what investors need to know about the announcement.
 West Pharmaceutical Servs missed estimated earnings by 4.25%, reporting an EPS of $2.03 versus an estimate of $2.12.
 Revenue was down $19.60 million from...

-Integer Holdings ITGR reported its Q3 earnings results on Thursday, October 27, 2022 at 08:00 AM.
+Gorman-Rupp GRC reported its Q3 earnings results on Friday, October 28, 2022 at 06:30 AM.
 Here's what investors need to know about the announcement.
-Integer Holdings beat estimated earnings by 6.74%, reporting an EPS of $0.95 versus an estimate of $0.89.
-Revenue was up $37.11 million from the same...
+Gorman-Rupp missed estimated earnings by 30.56%, reporting an EPS of $0.25 versus an estimate of $0.36.
+Revenue was up $51.68 million from the same period last...

 Comments / 0